corsfix/free-cors-proxy/README.md

 fetch("https://proxy.corsfix.com/?https://example.com");
 ```

-What you are getting:

-- Access to the CORS proxy for your project
-- Unlimited requests, no daily or monthly limits
-- 60 requests per minute per website

 To add your project, please complete this form:
 [Add Project](https://github.com/corsfix/free-cors-proxy/issues/new?template=add-project.yml)

+Or, alternatively you can email us at [rey@corsfix.com].

+You will get access equivalent to one of our [premium plans](https://corsfix.com/pricing) for your account.

 ## Learn More About Corsfix